How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 For most B2B executives, the most practical entry point is the op-ed path.
 The bar is clearer, the cycle is faster, and the byline can still create direct entity attribution.

 News coverage is more powerful but less controllable.
-Custom content may create impressions, but it is weaker for earned authority because AI engines discount sponsorship.
+Custom content may create impressions, but it is weaker for earned authority because AI engines can distinguish sponsored media from independent editorial validation.

 What WSJ editors actually want

-The pitches that land usually have three traits: original data, a contrarian angle, and relevance beyond the company itself.
+The pitches that land usually have three traits: original data, a non-obvious angle, and relevance beyond the company itself.

 - original data or proprietary insight